brownerd/brownerd-syntax/README.md

 # Brownerd Syntax

-This is a minimal syntax that uses typography instead of coloring.
+This is a minimal syntax that uses typographic weight instead of coloring.

-*- This is a fork of [Seti syntax](https://github.com/jesseweed/seti-syntax).*
-*- This is a light syntax theme for Atom*

 ## Dependencies